 Taste of the Nation® for No Kid Hungry is the nation's premier culinary benefit, featuring top chefs and mixologists—all of whom are coming together to donate their time, talent and passion to end childhood hunger in America.
 Come enjoy over 50 restaurants, breweries, wineries & mixologists with host Chef Bruce Kalman!
 Join us for this one-of-a-kind local event featuring:

-All proceeds from your ticket purchase goes toward helping fight childhood hunger in California.
+100% of proceeds support Share Our Strength’s No Kid Hungry campaign to end childhood hunger in America.
 Beneficiaries include Los Angeles Regional Food Bank, Westside Food Bank, California Food Policy Advocates and No Kid Hungry Los Angeles.

 A BIG thanks to all of our 2016 Restaurants & Chefs